jaroslavdusek1/guess_game/README.md

 # Guess game

-Guess Game is a simple application split into a backend and a frontend.
-The backend is written in Python, and the frontend in TypeScript.
+Guess Game is a app split into a backend and a frontend.
+The backend is in Python, and the frontend in TypeScript.
 The goal of this application is to allow users to play a "guess the word" game over a network.

 ### Why Python and TypeScript?
-Backend (Python): Python is ideal for quick development and is perfect for a simple backend server where we don’t need to handle hundreds or thousands of requests per second.
-Python also has a rich library for networking, if higher performance is required for higher load, I would pick C or Rust.
+Backend (Python): Python is good choice for quick development of a simple backend server where we don’t need to handle hundreds of requests per second.
+Python also has a rich library for networking, if higher performance is required, I would pick C or Rust.

-Frontend (TypeScript): TypeScript offers strong typing, which helps prevent errors it's an good choice for modern frontend development.
+Frontend (TypeScript): TypeScript offers strong typing, which helps prevent errors it's a good choice for modern frontend development.

 Prerequisites
 This guide assumes this will be tested on freshly installed Ubuntu 22.04 system.